 - For the Terminals parameter, specify a name for each terminal to be included in the terminal configuration.

 A minimum of two and a maximum of eight terminals may be specified.
-The name of each terminal cannot exceed 32 characters.
+The name of each terminal cannot exceed 32 characters and cannot contain a comma or hyphen.
 For terminals that have Directionality set to Directional, specify whether the terminal is upstream using the check box.

 - If three or four terminals are specified in step 6, Valid Path(s) must be set to indicate which of the paths within a network feature are valid for a resource to travel through.

 Provide a name and enter a value for each valid path.
 The Value for the Valid Path(s) parameter must either be All, None, or contain valid terminal pairs.

 - All—Enter a value of All to create an option that indicates all paths are valid.

 - None—Enter a value of None to create an option that indicates that no paths are valid.